NinjazZz1/fishge/README.md

 BUGS

-- Sometimes weather changes to 'undefined'
+- Sometimes weather changes to 'undefined'.
+- When window is too small, segments will overlap.